 - There are numerous tick prevention treatments available.
 However, we strongly recommend you get advice from your vet about their use, limitations and interactions with other drugs before deciding which one to use.

-Some examples are of tick prevention products:-
+Some examples are of tick prevention products:

 - Bravecto chews (for dogs only) gives up to FOUR MONTHS tick protection in a single chewable treat!

-- Frontline Plus top spot or Frontline spray gives up to 2 weeks protection (safe for dogs and cats)
+- Frontline Plus top spot or Frontline spray gives up to 2 weeks protection (safe for dogs and cats).

-Remember, most of these products must be applied well before you leave home.
+Remember, most of these products must be given or applied well before you leave home.
 Our friendly staff are very happy to talk you through which options are going to work for you and your pet.